updated

 Cultural exchange and learning opportunities

 You will love your time with us, and will experience our real Tanzanian life.
-We will teach you Kiswahili and help you explore the area :) Our village, Mdabulo Ikanga, is small and friendly, and everyone knows each other.
-It’s a 20 minute, scenic walk from the farm.
-The locals are very welcoming and eager to converse, regardless of your Kiswahili fluency.
+We will teach you Kiswahili and help you explore the area :) Our village, Mdabulo Ikanga, is small and friendl and everyone knows each other.
+It’s a 20 minute scenic walk from the farm.
+The locals are welcoming and eager to converse, regardless of your Kiswahili fluency.
 There are small shops and bars, but no nightlife.
+If you walk 15-20 minutes more, you will find more small shops and even some food stalls.

 Visitors often come to the farm to see our permaculture site, providing opportunities to meet locals and practice Kiswahili.
 We are close to Ruaha National Park, Tanzania’s largest, famous for its lions and other big cats.
-We can help you organize a safari at a reduced price or any nearby adventure during your days off.
+It is possible for you to organize a safari before or after your stay at the farm.
 In the past, volunteers have described their excursions to the park as mind-blowing.
 We highly recommend it!

 • Help